CosmWasm/wasmd/EVENTS.md

 ### Standard Events in the SDK

-TODO: what is added by the AnteHandlers
+TODO: what is added by the AnteHandlers (message.signer? auth?)

 TODO: what is emitted by bank (transfer event), as this is a very important base event